stephenbeese/Snooker-Hall-Booking-System/README.md

 ### **Future Features**
 These are some future features that I would like to add in the future.

-- Implement email confirmation of a booking to the user
+- **Implement email confirmation of a booking to the user** - Including email confirmation is common practice and makes the user feel more secure about their booking.
-- Send reminders to the user of booking 1hr before time slot
+- **Send reminders to the user of booking 1hr before time slot** - Sending reminders to the user before their slot will help reduce users unattending their slot.
-- Payment/deposit
+- **Payment or deposit** - Having an upfront payment or a deposit system will also help reduce users unattending their slot as they have already paid for it.
+Even if they do not attend the club will not miss out on payments and table time.
-- Suggest an alternative table if the user picks one that is unavailable
+- **Suggest an alternative table if the user picks one that is unavailable** - Having this functionality will make it easier for a user to create a booking, especially during busy periods.
-- Email verification to ensure the email entered exists
+- **Email verification to ensure the email entered exists** - Having email verification will ensure that the email entered is legit and corresponds to the user.
+This ensures that any future email confirmation will go to the correct place.
-- login with social media and Google accounts
+- **login with social media and Google accounts** - Logging in with social media or Google will make the signup process for the user very quickly.
-- Store user's first name and last name in built in django app
+- **Store user's first name and last name in built in django account system** - Storing the first and last name will mean that the user won't need to enter it when making a booking, it will be retrieved from the data base.
+This will make the booking process shorter and easier for the user.
-- Store the user's date of birth to ensure they are old enough to use the club.
+- **Store the user's date of birth** - Storing the users date of birth will allow the club to restrict people of a young age booking for late in the evening.
+As most clubs have restrictions regarding children being supervised at certain times.

 ## **Testing**